gvwilson/thirdbit/src/fiction/iffy/index.md

 "We're fine, Gayathri.
 What the hell's going on?"

-"Timelines have changed, I'm afraid.
+"Timelines have changed, I'm afraid," she replied crisply.
-We're going to have to go with plan B.
+"We're going to have to go with plan B.
-I'll brief you when you get here," she replied crisply.
+I'll brief you when you get here.
-"Johel out."
+Johel out."

 The Marine saluted and followed his squad mates down the gangplank.
 Down on the pier,